dproctor/wedding-website/stanley.md

 <li> <a href="https://www.lowerstanley.com/">Lower Stanley Country Store and Motel</a>, <a href="https://goo.gl/maps/DMxDz9cfYKyqaKb27">Google maps</a> </li>
 <li><a href="https://www.redwood-stanley.com/">Redwood Cabins</a>, <a href="https://goo.gl/maps/PSPUuvNNGeWZo5pX9">Google maps</a></li>
 </ul>

+<h3><a name="stanley-town-square" id="stanley-town-square"   href="https://www.stanleytownsquare.com/">Stanley Town Square Condo Hotel</a></h3>
+<em>Update: Fully booked.</em> These are probably the nicest accommodations in town.
+Most are suites with multiple rooms that have been updated with kitchens and upscale but homey decor.
+If you're a family or friends wanting to share and aren’t interested in roughing it, book here!
+<a href="https://goo.gl/maps/pdJ3k6gyYd9kPmYS8">Google maps</a>

 <h3><a name="meadow-creek-inn" id="meadow-creek-inn"   href="https://meadowcreekinn.com/">Meadow Creek Inn and Spa</a></h3>
 <em>Update: Fully booked.</em> Cute and modern tiny homes. <a href="https://www.google.com/maps?cid=4548671335968250056">Google maps</a>